 "Latios?"
 Latias asked tentatively as she flew a bit closer to her brother.
 "Are you okay?" she questioned, her voice impatient and hopeful.

 Latios said nothing in reply.
 He remained silent and still for several agonizingly long seconds with his eyes closed.
 After what seemed like an all too long eternity to the young red dragoness, the Eon Dragon finally moved.
 It was a deeply awaited moment for her, the ultimate proof that he was in fact alive and well.
-Latios' slow and smooth change in his levitation from a vertical-angled position to a completely horizontal body posture allowed him to glide under Ash easily, letting the now unconscious human rest on his back, bringing an intense wave of relief that washed over Latias intensely, finally shoving away all the fears and pain the night had brought.
+Latios' slow and smooth change in his levitation from a vertical-angled position to a completely horizontal body posture allowed him to glide under Ash easily, letting the now unconscious human rest on his back, bringing a wave of relief that washed over Latias intensely, finally shoving away all the fears and pain the night had brought.
 He turned to face Latias and slowly opened his blood red eyes.
 "Yes… Latias, I'm okay," he replied, his lips curling into a soft and loving smile.

 Latias didn't recall when she had last felt so much pure happiness and joy to gaze into her brother's eyes and see his smile.
 She flew towards him, tackling him into a tight hug.
 "Latios!" she cried out, tears falling down her cheeks again.
 This time, tears of joy.